diemoritat/puppeteering/README.md

-# Scraping the web with Puppeteer
+# Scraping egghead.io with Puppeteer

 Required:
 - `node` - at least v10.15.3